CAN YOU USE A FORKLIFT AS A CRANE?

 You might think that forklifts and cranes could somehow be the same thing, however, they are designed and operated for completely different purposes.
 They of course share similarities where a forklift can be used as a crane if you purchase additional attachments such as forklift jibs, which will help you to operate pretty much as a crane does.

-Both of these equipment are used for handling of materials and sometimes in the same workspace’s or environments, but they definitely have distinctive differences.
+Both of these types of equipment are used for handling materials and sometimes in the same workspace or environment, but they definitely have distinctive differences.

 You might ask how to decide between a forklift or crane.
 Well, that all depends on your workplace environment, and the state of goods and materials to be lifted.
 At All Lifting, we can assist with your lifting needs and provide you with guidance on the most suitable equipment for your next lift.